Not sure if Pet Passages is right for you?

 Potential Mitigations

-• Your attorney might be able to negotiate more favorable terms to compensate for the risks associated with a smaller, less-proven system.
+- Your attorney may have more room to negotiate favorable terms to compensate for the risks of a less-mature system.

 Possible Fad Business